 The film comes from Northern Lights Productions, with Susan Gray producing, and Linda Matchan directing.

-The filmmakers succesfully raised over $25,000 to pay for post-production services, and I assume the film will make its debut sometime this year, or early next.
+Last year, the filmmakers successfully raised over $25,000 to pay for post-production services, and I assume the film will make its debut sometime next year.

-In the meantime, check out a preview/promo for it below:
+So while we wait, in the meantime, check out a preview/promo for the film below: